cornell-ece5745/ece5745-S03-asic-eval/docs/index.md

     % make list

 The `list` Makefile target will display the various targets that you can use to manage the flow.
+You can use the following to generate a figure of the overall ASIC flow.

+    % cd $TOPDIR/asic/build-fixed
+    % make graph

+You can open the generated `graph.pdf` file to see the figure.
 The following two commands will perform synthesis (the front-end of the flow) and then place-and-route (the back-end of the flow).

     % cd $TOPDIR/asic/build-fixed
     % make synopsys-dc-synthesis